 Four hours.
-Prerequisite: ARH 1100.
-This course focuses on specialized and intensive study of one or more themes or issues in the field of Art History and/or in the world of museums.
+Prerequisite: ARH 1100 or permission of instructor.
+This course focuses on specialized and intensive study of issues in the field of Art History and/or in the world of museums.
 Special topics differ from term to term and augment in new ways the existing departmental curriculum.
-Topics may include: in-depth explorations of current Polk Museum exhibitions, timely issues in the art historical discipline, experimental and experiential coursework, and thematic studies on concentrated subjects.
+Topics may include in-depth explorations of current Polk Museum exhibitions, timely issues in the art historical discipline, experimental and experiential coursework, and thematic studies on concentrated subjects.
 Course may be repeated for credit with a different topic.

-ARH 4960-4961 ART HISTORY INTERNSHIP
+ARH 4960/4961 ART HISTORY AND MUSEUM STUDIES INTERNSHIP

-Four hours.
+Two to four hours, as arranged with Department Chair.
 Prerequisites: ARH 1100 and permission of supervising faculty.
-This course is intended to provide supervised, on-the-job training during one or more the last three semesters of a student's studies.
-Following departmental internship guidelines and in coordination with the supervising faculty member, the student secures an internship assignment that provides an appropriate learning experience in his or her field of concentration.
+This course is intended to provide supervised, on the-job training during one or more of the last three semesters of a student's studies.
+Following departmental internship guidelines and in coordination with the supervising faculty member, the student secures an internship assignment that provides an appropriate learning experience in their field(s) of concentration.
 Summer field experiences are encouraged.
-Most art history internships are in museum or gallery settings.
+Most Art History and Museum Studies internships are in museum, gallery, or non-profit institution settings.